 Honey’s low pH level, 4.0 on average, signifies that it is acidic.
 Certain bacteria, such as Salmonella, E. Coli, and Streptococcus, cannot thrive or survive in an acidic environment.

 These four factors, and maybe more, affect how honey is preserved for a long period.

-The answer to this question is yes, it can go bad and make a person sick.
-But, it doesn’t go bad that easily when kept in a tightly-sealed jar.
-As long as you store it in a jar with a tight lid, and without moisture, it is sure to go a long way.
+The answer to this question is yes, and it can go bad and make a person sick.
+But, it doesn’t go bad that easily when kept in a tightly sealed jar.
+As long as you store it in a jar with a tight lid and without moisture, it is sure to go a long way.

 Raw honey sometimes contains other natural elements such as honeycombs, pollen, maybe nectar, and remnants of bees enzymes.
 These components often interact with some bacteria, which can benefit the latter and encourage their growth.
 At that point, your honey is sure to go bad.
 If contaminated with pollen, it may harm a person who is allergic to bee pollen.

 Some honey contains a small number of microorganisms.
 A study has shown that spores of C. botulinum are present in small amounts in honey samples they tested.
 This minimal amount though would not harm an adult but can harm an infant not more than a year old.
 It can cause infant botulism, a kind of food poisoning.
 Thus, it is always advised not to allow children under one year old to consume this natural product.